-- Expulsion means the permanent separation of the student from the College.
-This will be matter of permanent record. - Withholding of Diploma or Degree means the withholding of diploma or degree otherwise earned for a defined period of time or until the completion of assigned sanctions.
+- of diploma or degree otherwise earned for a defined period of time or until the completion of assigned sanctions.

 Alcohol and Illegal Drug Sanctions

 Students at United Tribes Technical College are required to abide by all federal, state and local laws regarding the possession, sale, use and consumption of alcoholic beverages.
 UTTC also considers the use, possession, distribution, or sale of those drugs (hallucinogens, narcotics, stimulants, and depressants) that are illegal except when taken under a physician's prescription as contrary to the welfare of the campus community.
 Students involved in such activities are subject to disciplinary action and will be prosecuted according to the law.